The 2020 skyrmionics roadmap

 Emerging materials in neuromorphic computing: Guest editorial

-Burr, Geoffrey W, Abu Sebastian, Elisa Vianello, Rainer Waser, Stuart S. Parkin
+Burr, Geoffrey W, Abu Sebastian, Elisa Vianello, Rainer Waser, S. S. P. Parkin

 abstractAn introduction to the APL Materials Special Issue on "Emerging Materials in Neuromorphic Computing", by the guest editors.

 Microscopic manipulation of ferroelectric domains in SnSe monolayers at room temperature

 Chang, Kai, Felix Küster, Brandon J. Miller, Jing-Rong Ji, Jia-Lu Zhang, Paolo Sessi, Salvador Barraz-Lopez, S. S. P. Parkin